Lower Semi-Continuity for $\mathcal A$-Quasiconvex Functionals under Convex Restrictions: Preliminaries

+(Recall that the torus has unit volume.)
 Let $K$ be a (not necessarily bounded) convex subset of $\R^N $ with non-empty interior (i.e.\ a convex set of full dimension, so to speak).
 We can add $K$ into the definitions of $\mathcal {A}$-quasi convexity to obtain a convexly restricted form.
-For this, we assume there exists a potential operator for $\mathcal A$, i.e.\ a linear homogeneous differential operator $\mathcal L$ of order $l$ with $\image \mathcal L=\ker \mathcal A$. \begin{definition} Let $\Omega$ be an open subset of $\R^d$.
-Then $f$ is $K$-$\mathcal {A}$-quasi convex if
+For this, we assume there exists a potential operator for $\mathcal A$, i.e.\ a linear homogeneous differential operator $\mathcal B$ of order $l$, defined on smooth periodic functions of zero mean, with $\image \mathcal B=\ker \mathcal A$.
+Owing to~\cite{RaitaPotentials}, this will be the case if and only if $\mathcal A$ is of constant rank. \begin{definition} A function $f\colon K\to \R$ is $K$-$\mathcal {A}$-quasi convex if